 #4 Updated by mikegroshans over 10 years ago

 EFBAccessEnable = True is in both gfx_dx9.ini's but thanks for the thought.

 Anyway I tried r6057, r6085, r6095, r6099, r6102 and none of them had the issue, r6103 had the issue, so it would seem that's the culprit, especially since it has to do with lighting calculations.

-#11 Updated by mikegroshans almost 10 years ago
+#11 Updated by mikegroshans over 10 years ago

 godisgovernment: as previously mentioned, r6103 is almost certainly the revision which caused this. r6267 was supposed to have a possible fix, but the behavior was unfortunately the same afterwards (though not any worse).
 I have not checked revisions past maybe r6273, so it may have been fixed somewhere in between as a side effect; I'll check sometime this weekend.